data-twister/poolgirl/README.md

 # Poolgirl

-This library is only a translation in Elixir of https://github.com/devinus/poolboy ...
+This library is a translation in Elixir of the famous poolboy : https://github.com/devinus/poolboy ...
-I just don't like to mix Erlang and Elixir code (Elixir is clearer than its father) and this library is a great one ...
-Nothing much ...
+I just don't like to mix Erlang and Elixir code (Elixir is clearer than its father) and this library is a great one.

+# Things adding compared with poolboy

+* ttl to deallocate overflow workers ( see PR of poolboy )
+* changing pool size dynamically

 # Bugs
 Bugs are mine and for the rest, all credits are for Devinus and his fellow maintainers of the project.
 Support them !